-28. Under the gold standard, international imbalances of payment will be corrected automatically under the
+- 28. Under the gold standard, international imbalances of payment will be corrected automatically under the

 - A. Gresham Exchange Rate regime.

 - B. European Monetary System.

 - C. Price-specie-flow mechanism.

 - D. Bretton Woods Accord.

-Topic: Classical Gold Standard: 1875-1914 Topic: Evolution of the International Monetary System

-29. During the period between World War I and World War II,

-A. the major European powers and the U.S. returned to the gold standard and fixed exchange rates.

-B. while most countries abandoned the gold standard during World War I, international trade and investment flourished during the interwar period under a coherent international monetary system.

-\underline{C} the U.S. dollar emerged as the dominant world currency, gradually replacing the British pound for the role.
+- 29. During the period between World War I and World War II, - A. the major European powers and the U.S. returned to the gold standard and fixed exchange rates. - B. while most countries abandoned the gold standard during World War I, international trade and investment flourished during the interwar period under a coherent international monetary system. - C. the U.S. dollar emerged as the dominant world currency, gradually replacing the British pound for the role. - D. None of the above.

-Topic: Evolution of the International Monetary System Topic: Interwar Period 30.
-During the period between World War I and World War II, many central banks followed a policy of sterilization of gold

-A. by restricting the rate of growth in the supply of gold.

-B. by matching inflows and outflows of gold respectively with reductions and increases in domestic money and credit.

-C. by matching inflows and outflows of gold respectively with increases and reductions in domestic money and credit.
+- 30. During the period between World War I and World War II, many central banks followed a policy of sterilization of gold - A. by restricting the rate of growth in the supply of gold. - B. by matching inflows and outflows of gold respectively with reductions and increases in domestic money and credit. - C. by matching inflows and outflows of gold respectively with increases and reductions in domestic money and credit. - D. none of the above.

-Topic: Evolution of the International Monetary System Topic: Interwar Period

-31. The price-specie-flow mechanism will work only if governments are willing to play by the rules of the game by letting the money stock rise and fall as gold flows in and out.
+- 31. The price-specie-flow mechanism will work only if governments are willing to play by the rules of the game by letting the money stock rise and fall as gold flows in and out.
 Once the government demonetizes (neutralizes) gold, the mechanism will break down.
-In addition, the effectiveness of the mechanism depends on

-A. the income elasticity of the demand for imports.

-B. the price elasticity of the demand for imports.

-C. the price elasticity of the supply of imports.

-D. the income elasticity of the supply of imports.
+In addition, the effectiveness of the mechanism depends on - A. the income elasticity of the demand for imports. - B. the price elasticity of the demand for imports. - C. the price elasticity of the supply of imports. - D. the income elasticity of the supply of imports.

-Topic: Evolution of the International Monetary System Topic: Interwar Period

-32. During the period between World War I and World War II, the political reality was characterized by

-A. halfhearted attempts and failure to restore the gold standard.

-B. political instabilities and bank failures.

-C. panicky flights of capital across borders.
+- 32. During the period between World War I and World War II, the political reality was characterized by - A. halfhearted attempts and failure to restore the gold standard. - B. political instabilities and bank failures. - C. panicky flights of capital across borders. - $\ensuremath{\mathbb{D}}.$ all of the above

+Topic: Interwar Perioo
-Topic: Evolution of the International Monetary System Topic: Interwar Period 33.
-At the outbreak of World War I

-A. major countries such as Great Britain, France, Germany and Russia suspended redemption of banknotes in gold.

-B. major countries such as Great Britain, France, Germany and Russia imposed embargoes on the export of gold.

-C. the classical gold standard was abandoned.
+- 33. At the outbreak of World War I - A. major countries such as Great Britain, France, Germany and Russia suspended redemption of banknotes in gold. - B. major countries such as Great Britain, France, Germany and Russia imposed embargoes on the export of gold. - C. the classical gold standard was abandoned. - $\ensuremath{\mathbb{D}}.$ all of the above

-Topic: Evolution of the International Monetary System Topic: Interwar Period

-34. The core of the Bretton Woods system was the A. World Bank.
+- 34. The core of the Bretton Woods system was the

+- A. World Bank.

-B. IMF.
+- B. IMF.

-C. United Nations.
+- C. United Nations.

-D. Interstate Commerce Commission.
+- D. Interstate Commerce Commission.